-The nootropic ingredients used in iQtonic™ smart drink are: CDP Choline (Citicoline), L-Theanine, Guarana, Huperzine A, DMAE (dimethylaminoethanol), Taurine, Theacrine and Vitamin B Complex (B1, B2, B3, B5, B6 & B12) and NALT (N-Acetyl-L-Tyrosine).
-Below is a brief description of each ingredient based on scientific evidence, which explains why iQtonic™ is the best nootropic drink on the market.
+The main nootropic ingredients of iQtonic™ are DMAE (dimethylaminoethanol), Citicoline, NALT (N-Acetyl-L-Tyrosine), Huperzine A 1%, Taurine, Picamilon and vitamin B group (B1, B2, B3, B5, B6 & B12).
+Below is a brief description of each ingredient based on scientific evidence.

-DMAE is a compound for healhy mind and a precursor to acetylcholine neurotransmitter.
+DMAE is a mind health compound and a precursor to acetylcholine neurotransmitter.
 Acetylcholine itself is very important for many cognitive functions, including learning, rational thinking and ability to process information.
 In addition, research suggest that DMAE can induce a psychophysiological state of better feeling of well-being.1

 Citicoline is an excellent source of choline.
 Citicoline is well-known for its neuroprotective effects and neuroregenerative potential.2